fluencelabs/docs/docs/stake/nft_guide/nft_guide.md

 The main page of the Fluence NFT Marketplace features three key elements:

 - **Top right:** An authentication button to connect your wallet.
-For a detailed guide on using crypto wallets with Fluence web applications, check out [this link](https://www.notion.so/User-s-guide-to-using-wallets-with-Fluence-web-applications-1025b9b0bcba80479589dc0136f5c791?pvs=21).
+For a detailed guide on using crypto wallets with Fluence web applications, read the official [guide](../wallets_guide/wallets_guide.md).
 - **Bottom left:** A link to the Fluence NFT collection page, where you can buy and sell NFTs.
 - To the right from the "Collection" link: A link to the user documentation.